mgalgs/mgalgs.github.io/_posts/2015-07-13-installing-a-custom-openwrt-build-on-an-asus-rt-n16.markdown

 You're now ready to build:

-    $ make -jN
+    $ make -jN |& tee build.log

 where `N` equals the number of cpus on the build host plus one.
+To increase verbosity and also ignore build errors in optional modules, use:

+    $ make -jN V=99 IGNORE_ERRORS=m |& tee build.log

 Once that's done (took around an hour on my machine) our freshly-cooked firmware image will be in the `bin/bcm47xx` directory.